oeng099/Summer-Research-GUI-Project/wiki/Owen_Eng_log.md

 #21 December 2021
 Implemented plot file functionality - csv files are now able to be plotted on the model.
 Implemented functionality for showing the details of a point when hovering over it.

+#04 January 2022
+Added in the hover label function to points plotted from csv files.
+Landmark emotions were added in to the intialisation of the visualise screen.
+These emotions and coordinates were used from the paper 'What a neural net needs to know about emotion words' - acknowledgement of the paper needs to be added into the app later.
+Css files were created for the home and visualise screen to change the background and text to make them more visually appealing.